stsemant/gsv-6ToWAMP/README.md

 	Ctrl + O
 	Ctrl + X

-#### Configure wireless-interface
-You will need to give the Pi a static IP address on the wireless interface with the following command

-	sudo ifconfig wlan0 192.168.9.1

-To automatically set this up on boot, edit the file /etc/network/interfaces, open it by typing the following command

-	sudo nano /etc/network/interfaces

-and replace the line "iface wlan0 inet dhcp" to
-(If the line "iface wlan0 inet dhcp" is not present, add the above lines to the bottom of the file.)

-	iface wlan0 inet static
-	  address 192.168.9.1
-	  netmask 255.255.255.0
-	  broadcast 192.168.9.255

-Change the lines (they probably will not all be next to each other)

-	allow-hotplug wlan0
-	wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf
-	iface wlan0 inet dhcp

-to

-	#allow-hotplug wlan0
-	#wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf
-	#iface wlan0 inet manual

-and add one the file end follwing lines:

-	# restart hostapd and dnsmasq
-		up service hostapd restart
-		up service dnsmasq restart

 #### Configure hostapd
 Configure HostAPD.
 Create a WPA-secured network.
 To create a WPA-secured network, open the file hostapd.conf